DevExpress-Examples/xaf-how-to-use-data-from-security-in-criterion/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# How to: Use data from a securiy user's property in a criterion
+# XAF - How to use data from a securiy user's property in a criterion

-This example shows how to use data from the currently logged ApplicationUser in a criterion (e.g. in a validation rule)
+This example shows how to use data from the currently logged-in user in a criterion (e.g. in a validation rule).

 ![image](https://github.com/DevExpress-Examples/XAF_how-to-create-a-custom-function-criteria-operator-e3945/assets/14300209/979f25d7-23d3-4f60-a30f-18e61f8e0d7b)

 ## Implementation Details

-As there is no way to access a security system data from a criterion, you need to patch a criterion using the DevExpress.ExpressApp.Security.SecurityEvents.OnCustomizeSecurityCriteriaOperator event.
+As there is no way to access security system data from a criterion, you should patch a criterion using the `DevExpress.ExpressApp.Security.SecurityEvents.OnCustomizeSecurityCriteriaOperator` event.

 ```cs{2}
 [DefaultClassOptions]